ppati000/css20-browser/README.md

 The data analysis is performed in R; see the `Classification.Rmd` file.
 A simple decision tree model is used, which is exported to PMML and then converted into JSON.

+Some experiments were conducted using random forests, too.
+These are in `Classification-randomForest-unused.Rmd`.
+As the filename suggests, the results have not been used in the application yet.

 The recorded frequency data is used to build features based on mean and variance of the different frequency bands.
 This means that the data is windowed a second time, this time using timestamps so that data representing one second of music is used.